ehzhang/parse-entangle/README.md

 node server.js
 ```

-Client side code is up in client/index.html.
+Client side code is up in client/index.html, or you can visit http://ehzhang.me/parse-entangle/client/

 Open that up, and play around!